 Station 27.
-Measurements of temperature and salinity have been routinely taken since 1946 at a site located approximately 10 km off St. John's, Newfoundland, designated as Station 27.
+Measurements of temperature and salinity have been routinely taken since 1946 at a site located approximately 10 km off St. John's, designated as Station 27.
 This station is considered to be representative of the inshore Labrador Current.
-The station was visited 45 times in 1987, with a monthly maximum of 6 in May and June and a mimimum of one in January and March.
-The data were collected at, or linearily interpolated, to standard depths (0, 10, 20, 30, 50, 75, 100, 125, and 150 m) and monthly means were calculated for each depth.
+The station was visited 45 times in 1987, with a monthly maximum of six in May and June and a minimum of one in January and March.
+The data were collected at, or linearly interpolated, to standard depths (0, 10, 20, 30, 50, 75, 100, 125 and 150 m) and monthly means were calculated for each depth.
 Temperature and salinity anomalies for 1986 relative to the mid-month means for 1947-77 (Keeley, 1981) are shown in Fig. 8.

 Temperature anomalies in the upper 75 m were below normal through to May but were positive during the summer months, a pattern similar to 1986 (Drinkwater and Trites, 1988).
 In September, 1987, temperatures again fell below normal but rose above normal in the upper 30 m in October and throughout the upper 75 m by December.
-Negative anomalies in excess of $1^{\circ}C$ occurred in January throughout the upper 75 m and again in September-October below 30 m.
+Negative anomalies in excess of 1° C occurred in January throughout the upper 75 m and again in September-October below 30 m.
 The limited data in January (1 observation) and September (2) may not, however, reflect the true strength or even sign of the monthly mean anomalies.

 For the sixth consecutive year, lower-than-normal temperatures were observed below 75 m at Station 27.
-The water was colder than last year but comparable to 1984 and 1985 with temperature anomalies of approximately -0.4° C. Last year's decrease in the strength of the negative temperature anomalies relative to the earlier 1980s and the positive anomalies in December of 1986 obviously did not signify an end to the extreme cold conditions as we had speculated they might (Drinkwater and Trites, 1988).
+The water was colder than last year but comparable to 1984 and 1985 with temperature anomalies of approximately -0.4° C. Last year's decrease in the strength of the negative temperature anomalies relative to the ear-